 - Art books

-On the waterfront, the painting 'De Grachtwacht' with Johan and Cornelis de Witt, Ary Scheffer, Aelbert Cuyp and Ferdinand Bol is attached to the building.
+On the waterfront, the painting “De Grachtwacht,” featuring Johan and Cornelis de Witt, Ary Scheffer, Aelbert Cuyp, and Ferdinand Bol, is mounted on the building.